- Application and Scope

 Once the Chair has added the Introduction and Summary and checked the minutes they will distribute to all those who were invited to the meeting.
 Minutes must be sent out with the caveat that any omissions, factual inaccuracies or misrepresentation of individual / agency reviews should be reported to the chair within 7 working days of receipt.

-Minutes must always be taken with a copy recorded on the child's case record and, if relevant, the foster carer's file and sent to participants of the meeting and the following:
+Minutes must always be taken with a copy recorded on the child's file and, if relevant, the foster carer's file and sent to participants of the meeting and the following:

-- Service Manager Safeguarding, Quality and Review (LAC);
+- Service Manager Safeguarding, Quality and Review (Our Children);

 - Service Manager for the relevant Social Work Team;